2004 French–Ivorian clashes

 In 2004, an armed conflict took place between French and Côte d'Ivoire forces.
 On 6 November 2004, two Ivorian Air force Su-25 attack fighters launched an air attack on French peacekeepers in the northern part of Côte d'Ivoire who were stationed there as part of Opération Licorne (Unicorn), the French military operation in support of the United Nations Operation in Côte d'Ivoire (UNOCI).
-French military forces subsequently clashed with Ivorian troops and government-loyal mobs, almost destroying the entire Ivorian Air Force.
+French military forces subsequently clashed with Ivorian troops and government-loyal mobs, destroying almost the entire Ivorian Air Force.
 Those incidents were followed by massive anti-French protests in Côte d'Ivoire.

 Background

 In 2002, a civil war broke out in Côte d'Ivoire between Ivorian military and other forces loyal to Laurent Gbagbo, the Ivorian president since 2000, and rebel forces identified with the Forces Nouvelles de Côte d'Ivoire.
 Although most of the fighting ended by late 2004, the country remained split in two, with a rebel-held north and a government-held south.